FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 ```
 {: file="/etc/traefik/traefik.yaml"}

-Next, on each docker host create a new stack for kop.
+Next, on each docker host, create a new stack for kop.
 I prefer to connect it to docker using [docker-socket-proxy](https://docs.linuxserver.io/images/docker-socket-proxy) since it only needs limited, read-only capabilities.

 ```yaml
 services: